simonambridge/SparkSensorData/README.md

 STEP 6: Parsing incoming data...<ID>,<value> and save to Cassandra
 ```

-In the netCat window you should see records being written:
+In the Java netCat window you should see records being written:
 ```
 p100,1.1106579192248016
 p100,0.933662716664309